 The course is taught in 10 two-hour seminars over one semester.
-As the course focusses on student-led learning, you will prepare for the seminar in Autonomous Learning Groups and will take turns in introducing briefly the texts and authors at the beginning of each seminar.
+As the course focuses on student-led learning, you will prepare for the seminar in Autonomous Learning Groups.
 A dossier will be provided by the course organiser in advance of the course with points for discussion and other important information that will be helpful for our class discussion.
-You will listen to brief lecture-style presentations on theoretical/methodological issues by the course organiser when appropriate, but most of the class will centre on workshop-based discussion.
+You will listen to brief lecture-style presentations on theoretical/methodological issues by the course organiser when appropriate, but most of the class will center on workshop-based discussion.

 Entry Requirements (not applicable to Visiting Students)

 |Pre-requisites||Students should have German language skills at CEFR level B1 or above; entry to this course above introductory level may be subject to a language test on arrival and is at the discretion of the course organiser.
 Visiting Students should also take as a co-requisite German 2 Language (ELCG08008).